ReactiumCore/reactium-sdk-core/README.md

 ```

 ## Usage
-import Reactium from `@atomic-reactor/reactium-sdk-core`;

-For full SDK documentation, clone this project and run:

 ```
-npm run apidoc
+import Reactium from '@atomic-reactor/reactium-sdk-core';
 ```

+This project is best used with [Reactium](https://github.com/Atomic-Reactor/Reactium) but can also be used independently.
+See the [API documentation](https://atomic-reactor.github.io/reactium-sdk-core/).